Study: Generative AI helps inexperienced workers

 Faculty

-Danielle Li is an Associate Professor at the MIT Sloan School of Management, as well as a Faculty Research Fellow at the National Bureau of Economic Research.
+Danielle Li is the David Sarnoff Professor of Management of Technology and a Professor at the MIT Sloan School of Management, as well as a Faculty Research Fellow at the National Bureau of Economic Research.
 Her research interests are in economics of innovation and labor economics, with a focus on how organizations evaluate ideas, projects, and people.

 Danielle's work has been published in leading academic journals across a range of fields, including the Quarterly Journal of Economics, Science, and Management Science.
 In addition, her work has been regularly featured in media outlets such as the Economist, New York Times, and Wall Street Journal.